Skip to main content

 (Information by Dipak Shrestha)

-Sukunda is a typically traditional Nepali oil lamp made of brass.
+Sukunda is a typical traditional Nepali oil lamp made of brass.
 The front part of this lamp shows a tiny icon of Ganesha, the god of luck and success.
 On its front is a small cup fixed in the shape of a Yoni used to put the wick.
 Fixed on the back of the lamp is a fascinating loop handle designed with a five-headed serpent (sometimes a mythical dragon or makara) raising its head in a very watchful attitude.

 A small spoon with a nagakanya on top generally replenishes the reservoir's oil.
 The artistic work on this unique oil lamp reflects the remote past of a very famous Buddhist legend.